Univ-Wyo-Education/S21-4010/syllabus.md

 ## Required texts

 Textbook: We have a textbook for the 2nd 1/2 of teh class on  Ethereum/Solidity.
 Solidity has moved from version 5.12 to 5.17 in the past 3 months.
-The text book for Go is a free online PDF: https://www.golang-book.com/books/intro We will also be using IOHK’s BlockChian.
+The text book for Go is a free online PDF: [https://www.golang-book.com/books/intro](https://www.golang-book.com/books/intro) We will also be using IOHK’s BlockChian.
 It is programmed in Haskell.

+This means that you will need to program in Go, Solidity, Haskell in a single semester.
+We will have some focus on how to learn a new language and become effective in that language.

 ## General requirements and expectations for the course

 You must demonstrate working homework to the instructor or to the class grader to pass the class (no matter how many points you get).
 For code developed in Go, test cases will be supplied.
 The Go homework are cumulative.
-Homework 3 depends on getting a working version of 2 etc.
+Assinment 3 depends on getting a working version of 2 etc.

 The class will have lectures - pre-record, discussion groups that have attendance taken - you are required to attend 10 of the 12 discussion topics - there will be multiple times for each topic, and homework.
 Some of the homework